About

 2016-present: Working to expand access to renewable energy for all Boston residents through the Community Choice Electricity Campaign, formerly called “Community Choice Energy”.

-2019-present: Working to reduce the greenhouse gas emissions from Boston’s largest buildings with the Green Buildings Campaign.
+2019-2021: Working to reduce the greenhouse gas emissions from Boston’s largest buildings with the Green Buildings Campaign.
 The amendments to the Buildings Emissions Reduction and Disclosure Ordinance (BERDO 2.0) passed Boston City council in fall 2021!